 Depending on the grade of contracture and patient expectations, sometimes the milk ducts need to be cut and other times not.
 Correction depends on cutting the milk ducts if they are scarred and contracted (Grade III) or not cutting them if little or no contracture is present (Grades I and II).

 If the milk ducts are cut then breastfeeding will not be possible.
 Since it is not possible to breastfeed with Grade III inverted nipples most patients want them repaired.

 The procedure can be done under local anesthesia in the office.
 It is so comfortable and well-tolerated that patients usually do not need any sedation at all.
 Small incisions are made directly in the nipple and the repair is completed.
 A light dressing is used.
 Drains are not needed.
 The procedure can be combined with other procedures including breast enlargement, lift, or reduction.

 Recovery is very rapid.
 Return to work and most activities can be within hours.
 Showers are permitted the next day.
 Sutures are removed in 4 to 7 days.
 There is minimal pain or swelling.
 Sensation is normal immediately or returns fully within several days.

 The results are very natural appearing nipples that have normal sensation and projection.
-It will maintain the result forever.
+The results last forever.
 Rare complications may occur such as recurrence of the inversion and this may be complete or partial.
 Sensation is usually completely normal as is muscle activity and response to touch and hot and cold.
 The scar is imperceptible.